 - For a spring/autumn event - as above but even warmer clothes eg woolly hat, warmer gloves, windproof/rainproof jacket, etc

 - If you are not sure about your trainers - take a spare (larger) pair, as your feet will swell!
 Some brands do wide fitting trainers which may help.

 - blister kit, vaseline, taping plaster.
 Many continental races always provide excellent paramedics who know what they are doing - especially when treating blisters.
-If you have annoying "hot spots:" on your feet - use something like compeed from the off.
-Kinesio tap is good for problem muscular issues.
+If you have annoying "hot spots" on your feet - use something like compeed from the off.
+See more info on blisters.
+Kinesio tape is also good for problem muscular issues.

 - Keep a "kit list" for your races and amend as necessary after each race eg - "didn't need this" or "could have done with that" etc. Especially if you are going to make a habit of doing these 100s !

 - Food: When out training you should experiment of what you can eat and tolerate.
 Not all race organisators these days provide a vast array of food as they expect the athlete to bring their own.